nimicWh/DTComm/README.md

 * Authentication and authorization
 * Protection of the communication pipeline

-DTComm is **not intended to claim IEC 62443 compliance or certification**.
-Instead, the project aims to adopt security practices and principles that are consistent with the IEC 62443 approach, with the objective of reducing the risk of unauthorized access, malicious activity and other threats to the communication pipeline within industrial automation environments.
+The project aims to adopt security practices and principles that are consistent with the IEC 62443 approach, with the objective of reducing the risk of unauthorized access, malicious activity and other threats to the communication pipeline within industrial automation environments.

 The intention is to make **security part of the communication platform from the beginning**, rather than treating cybersecurity as an additional layer after the communication system has been developed.